Problem of multiple generality

-The syntax of traditional logic (TL) permits exactly four sentence types: "All As are Bs", "No As are Bs", "Some As are Bs" and "Some As are not Bs".
-Each type is a quantified sentence containing exactly one quantifier.
+The syntax of traditional logic (TL) permits exactly one quantifier, i.e. there are four sentence types: "All A's are B's", "No A's are B's", "Some A's are B's" and "Some A's are not B's".
 Since the sentences above each contain two quantifiers ('some' and 'every' in the first sentence and 'all' and 'at least one' in the second sentence), they cannot be adequately represented in TL.
 The best TL can do is to incorporate the second quantifier from each sentence into the second term, thus rendering the artificial-sounding terms 'feared-by-every-mouse' and 'afraid-of-at-least-one-cat'.
 This in effect "buries" these quantifiers, which are essential to the inference's validity, within the hyphenated terms.
 Hence the sentence "Some cat is feared by every mouse" is allotted the same logical form as the sentence "Some cat is hungry".
 And so the logical form in TL is: